Cirkus Cirkör's History

 There are hardly any reasons for contemporary circus artists to stay in Sweden in the early 90s.
 But after having organised a 24-hour festival at Orionteatern in Stockholm with 200 young artists and creators on stage, more and more people feel compelled to stay here and build something new.

-The dream becomes reality when Tilde manages to persuade some artists to stay in Sweden, and they start creating a show: Skapelsen (The Creation).
+Some artists decided to stay in Sweden and started creating a show: Skapelsen (The Creation).

 Karl wants the performance to be free from linear narration, Janne cares about the theatrical and poetic elements, Henrik wants more Rock n’ Roll.